Sanctuary Team Members

 619-808-7730

-Lindsey first joined the CINMS staff in 2016, bringing a diverse background spanning marine ecology, conservation, cumulative impacts assessment, and biogeography to the research team.
-After earning a Bachelor of Science degree in marine science from the University of Miami, FL, Lindsey worked in cross-border community-based marine conservation for six years in Southern California and Northwest Mexico.
-Lindsey's graduate research focused on the ecology of large marine vertebrates â marine mammals, sea turtles, birds, and fish â that migrate long distances to feed and breed.
-She uses non-invasive, integrative approaches including passive acoustics, telemetry, biogeochemistry, genetics, habitat modeling, and spatial analysis to study animal behavior and food web interactions.
-After completing a master's degree at Duke University and a doctorate degree at UC Santa Barbara, both in environmental science & management, Lindsey worked on advancing dynamic ocean management with the Southwest Fisheries Science Center as a California Sea Grant fellow.
-For sanctuaries, Lindsey helps identify and describe the multiple natural and anthropogenic pressures that threaten marine resources, and collaborates with academics and stakeholders to inform management approaches.
-Lindsey helped write the 2016 CINMS Condition Report, including coordinating the completion of the new Ecosystem Services section.
-In 2020, Lindsey began supporting passive acoustic monitoring in all five West Coast region sanctuaries, in partnership with government, academic, and non-profit organizations.
+Lindsey first joined NOAA Sanctuaries in 2016, bringing a diverse background spanning marine ecology, place-based conservation, and cumulative impacts assessment to the CINMS research team.
+After earning a Bachelor of Science in marine science from the University of Miami, Lindsey worked in binational community-based marine conservation for six years in Southern California and Northwest Mexico.
+Lindsey's graduate research focused on the ecology of large marine vertebrates [marine mammals, sea turtles, birds, and fish] that migrate long distances to feed and breed.
+After completing a master's degree at Duke University and a doctorate degree at UC Santa Barbara, both in Environmental Science & Management, Lindsey worked on advancing dynamic ocean management with NOAA's Southwest Fisheries Science Center as a California Sea Grant Fellow.
+Lindsey is currently a Senior Scientist at the National Marine Sanctuary Foundation and leads long-term passive acoustic monitoring along the west coast that is implemented by a large, multi-sector group of partners.
+She works across disciplines to inform the management of protected areas and species, and in support of resilient communities and ecosystems for future generations.